 Return Of The House Call: Telemedicine Gaining Ground

 Healthcare has always been an industry synonymous with change.
-How it is paid for, who provides it, procedures performed, medicines prescribed are touchpoints which are top-of-mind when it comes to healthcare industry changes.
-Telemedicine and how / where healthcare is provided is increasingly becoming a mainstay topic.
+How it is paid for, who provides it, service provided, procedures performed and medicines prescribed are touchpoints that are top-of-mind when it comes to healthcare industry changes.
+Telemedicine and how/where healthcare is provided is increasingly becoming a mainstay topic.

 - Cost Reduction: patient out-of-pocket, managed care, facility operations

-- Access To Care: rural addresses, limited patient mobility, congested metropolitan transit, business / personal travel, convenience
+- Access To Care: rural addresses, limited patient mobility, congested metropolitan transit, business/personal travel, point-of-care convenience

-- Technology: mobile / smartphone performance, high-quality audio / visual, instant messaging, email, texting, EHR / EMR, remote monitoring
+- Technology: reliable smartphones, high-quality audio/visual, instant messaging, email, texting, EHR connectivity, remote patient monitoring

-- Clinicians: physician and nurse shortage, widening role of nurse practitioners, the ability of medical professionals to use telemedicine successfully
+- Clinicians: physician/ nurse shortage, widening role of nurse practitioners, the ability of medical professionals to use telemedicine successfully

 Telemedicine opens new dimensions in healthcare delivery, finances, managed care and technology.
 User acceptance and innovation are already spurring these and other improvements:

-- Specialized apps for smartphone audio, video and instant messaging centered on clinician / patient dialogue, vital signs
+- Increasingly specialized apps for smartphone audio, video and instant messaging centered on clinician/patient dialogue, vital signs

-- Standards for billing, retention of A / V recordings, EMR / EHR
+- Standards for billing, retention of A/V recordings, EMR/EHR integration

-- Techniques to decipher symptoms and vital signs via clinician, patient dialogue and vital signs collected by smartphone apps
+- Skills and techniques to decipher symptoms and diagnose based on clinician and patient dialogue and vital signs data

-- Determinations as to when a patient has to come in for in-person consultation / treatment
+- Formalized determinations as to when a patient requires in-person consultation and treatment

 Thank you for reading this story

-Learn more about the healthcare industry; read my articles about its medical and business trends, content marketing and digital strategy, brand and product management, mergers and acquisitions, consumer wellness, managed care and market access strategy.
+Learn more about the healthcare industry through my articles spanning medical and business trends, content marketing and digital strategy, brand and product management, consumer wellness, managed care and market access strategy.